onsi/ginkgo/docs/index.md

 Finally, Ginkgo allows you to filter specs based on the description strings that appear in their subject nodes and/or container hierarchy nodes.
 You do this using the `ginkgo --focus=REGEXP` and `ginkgo --skip=REGEXP` flags.

-When these flags are provided Ginkgo matches the passed-in regular expression against the fully concatenated description of each spec.
+When these flags are provided, Ginkgo matches the passed-in regular expression against the fully concatenated description of each spec.
 For example the spec tree:

 ```go
 Describe("Studying books", func() {